psganesh/TestNotes/AWS_Notes.md

   - Distribution
     - This is the name given the CDN, which consists of a collection of Edge Locations.
     - Web Distribution => Typically used for websites
-    - RTMP => (Adobe Real time messaging protocal) used for media streaming.
+    - RTMP => (Adobe Real time messaging protocol) used for media streaming.
   - Edge locations are not just READ only - you can WRITE to them too. (i.e., PUT an object on to them)
-  - CloudFront Edge Locations are utilised by S3 Transfer Acceleration to reduce latency for S3 uploads.
+  - CloudFront Edge Locations are utilized by S3 Transfer Acceleration to reduce latency for S3 uploads.
   - Objects  are cached for life of the TTL (Time to Live).
 (Default 24 hours)
   - You can clear cached objects, but you will be charge. (invalidation)